telerik/maui-docs/controls/map/pan-and-zoom.md

 >tip For more details on how points are positioned in the geographic coordinate system, check [Layers Overview]({%slug map-layers-overview%}) topic.

-Here is an example how you could utilize `SetView` method (in the example the used latitude and longitude values are chosen to form a region around Italy):
+Here is an example how to use `SetView` method (in the example the used latitude and longitude values are chosen to form a region around Italy):

 <snippet id='map-setview-code' />